morellam-dev/cse-1322-programming-2/src/module_2/assignment_2/_Assignment 2 - Vacation.md

-## CSSE 1322L Module 2 Assignment
+# CSSE 1322L Module 2

-# Assignment 2A and 2B
+## Assignment 2A and 2B

 For the problem statement below, you must write the pseudocode and the source code for each assignment.
-The pseudocode must be complete and following the standards listed at https://ccse.kennesaw.edu/fye/pseudocode/pseudocodeguide.php
+The pseudocode must be complete and following the standards listed at [https://ccse.kennesaw.edu/fye/pseudocode/pseudocodeguide.php](https://ccse.kennesaw.edu/fye/pseudocode/pseudocodeguide.php)

 ## Problem Statement